voostindie/vincents-productivity-suite-for-alfred/README.md

 With:

 - `default` (optional): the path to the default picture to select when no specific picture is configured for an area.
-If you don't specifiy this value, you get the built-in High Sierra wallpaper.
+If you don't specify this value, you get the built-in High Sierra wallpaper.

 This only enables the action.
 To make it do anything useful, you'll also want to configure a different wallpaper per area.
 You do that by adding a `wallpaper` section in each area, like so: